 - Preheat the oven to 425°F. Line large baking sheets with parchment paper.

-- Slice the butter into small pieces.
-Heat the butter, water, salt, onion powder, thyme, and black pepper in a medium saucepan, until the water comes to a boil and the butter is melted.
+- Slice the ½ cup butter into small pieces.
+Heat the butter, 1¼ cups water, 1 teaspoon salt, 1 teaspoon onion powder, 1 teaspoon thyme, and ½ teaspoon black pepper in a medium saucepan, until the water comes to a boil and the butter is melted.
 Remove the pan from the heat.

-- Stir in the flour; keep stirring until no dry flour remains.
+- Stir in the 1¼ cups all-purpose flour; keep stirring until no dry flour remains.
 Return the pan to the burner over medium heat.

 - Use a wooden spoon or rubber spatula to stir the flour mixture constantly over the heat—it will quickly pull away from the sides and form a sticky lump of dough.
 Keep stirring the dough for about 3 to 4 minutes.
 (The bottom of the pan will get covered by a film which is normal.)
 If you have a digital thermometer you can check the temperature of the dough—it should be 165° to 175°F.